LyraSolomon/programmer-training/general/lessons/getting-started/README.md

 **Mac OSX:** Run *Terminal* from Applications.
 Consider getting Linux.

 The terminal is where you type commands, and your computer does them.
 Be careful not to break your computer.
-You use the terminal for running programs, editing files in vim, navigating files (like file explorer, but better), and doing just about anything you want.
+You use the terminal for running programs, editing files in Vim, navigating files (like file explorer, but better), and doing just about anything you want.
 In terminal, you can press tab to autocomplete and the up (and down) arrow to go to previous commands.

-## Running the python interpreter
+## Running the Python interpreter
 Type `python` into your terminal and hit enter.
 You should see something like this:

     Python 2.7.13 (default, Jan 19 2017, 14:48:08)